stamina/frogger-gameduino/README.md

 when I was like 7/8 years old, begging for more coins from my parents :)), I decided to make a fully functional game out of it...
 ...3 weeks spare-time programming later, I think it's ready for prime time.

-This game is being used with my home-built "Brugmania" Arcade Cabinet.
-In my opinion an Arcade Cabinet should run retro games only on comparable low-powered mcu boards (like the 8-bit AVR/Gameduino combo).
-Throwing in some PS3/Xbox 360 or a complete PC with MAME emulator is not retro for me, better use those with your 50 inch 3D LCD TV and Dolby DTS 8 speaker setup :)

 ### Installation

 I developed and tested the game on 2 microcontrollers: